simonknittel/discord-bot-api/README.md

 1. Download the latest release here: https://github.com/simonknittel/discord-bot-api/releases/latest
 2. Keep your old `config.cson`
-    * Make sure to read the changelog for important changes
+    * Make sure to read the changelog for configuration changes

 ## Develop your own plugin
 Visit the full [documentation](./documentation/develop_your_own_plugin.md)